tcorbat/B2B-tec/week 5/exercise/README.md

 ## SOLID Principles

-We have prepared an example project with five independen cases (package `case 1` to `case 5`), each contains a few classes.
+We have prepared an example project with five independent cases (package `case 1` to `case 5`), each contains a few classes.
 Your task is to analyze each case and figure out which SOLID principle is violated.
 You can find the example project [here](week%205%20Solid%20Violation%20Exercise).

 For each example do the following:
 * Read the code and understand its basics.
 We specify for each case the interesting parts and which parts can be ignored for the purpose of the exercise.